What Is Backup Software and Why Is It Essential for Data Protection?

 The importance of encryption in backup software

-This is very critical in data protection regulations such as GDPR or HIPAA.
-Clearly, backups are encrypted, making this data forcibly inaccessible even if intercepted.
+Encryption is especially critical under data protection regulations such as GDPR or HIPAA.
+When backups are properly encrypted, the data stays unreadable even if it’s intercepted along the way.

 Recovery modes available in backup software